The Digital Marketing Jargon Buster

 Inside Google or Facebook, it could also be a collection of ads grouped together by purpose, for example, awareness, engagement or location.

 Misleading copy or images designed to make you click a link.
-Usually, articles selling rubbish, like magic weight loss pills or p*nis enlargement.
+Usually, articles sell rubbish, like magic weight loss pills or p*nis enlargement.

-Often with copy like 'read what over 50's in manchester are doing to lose 10 stone in a week'.
+Often with copy like ‘read what over 50’s in Manchester are doing to lose 10 stone in a week’.
 It will lead you to a slow page crammed with ads and junk content.
-You will rue the day you clicked.
+You will rue the day you click.
 Pro-tip.
-Don't click.
+Don’t click.

 Mostly used in Pay Per Click advertising (PPC) How many times did your advert appear, and how many times did someone click on it?
 If it appeared 100 times and 10 people clicked, this is a 1-% CTR.
 It’s great we can measure this stuff since you would never know this from placing an advert, say in a magazine.